DeepLabCut/DeepLabCut/docs/installation.md

 ## Alternative Python installation (not Anaconda environment based):

-If you wish to just install everything directly onto your computuer (i.e. you don't need other versions of TF, CUDA, etc), then you can install these packages using the terminal:
+If you wish to just install everything directly onto your computer (i.e. you don't need other versions of TF, CUDA, etc), then you can install these packages using the terminal:

  - Install Python3 [e.g. Sypder (or any other IDE) and/or Jupyter Notebook for Python3]